 Al-Baghdadi's death exposed how various branches of IS, like its Khorasan branch in Afghanistan, are coordinating effectively with IS "central".

-The lack of co-ordination among the group's different branches and social media platforms signal that the problems facing ISIS's media machine today are long-term, experts say.
+The lack of co-ordination among the group's different branches and social media platforms signals that the problems facing IS's media machine today are long-term, experts say.

 "IS today faces a multitude of problems that prevent it from reviving its media machine," said Raad Jassim al-Kaabi, who works as a media professor at the University of Baghdad.